purescript/purescript/prelude/README.md

 mkFn4 :: forall a b c d e. (a -> b -> c -> d -> e) -> Fn4 a b c d e
 ```

+Create a function of four arguments from a curried function

 #### `mkFn5`